Written by Tim Boston and updated by Sarena-Rae Santos in February of 2024.

 The health benefits of bone broth are astounding, and it is surprisingly simple and affordable to make your own.
-Check out this previous blog post for more information about making bone broth or this one for making a perpetual bone broth with this simple method.
-We might know how beneficial bone broth can be, but finding a consistent way to add it into our family’s diet is a different story.
-There are numerous ways to include it in what you eat – use it to make soup, rice, beans, or even just drink it straight with some sea salt.
-Today, I want to share with you my favorite way to get that nutrient dense bone broth into my diet (and also the easiest way to get children to eat it) – hot chocolate!
+Check out our chicken bone broth recipe or learn to make a perpetual bone broth.
+We might know how beneficial bone broth can be, but finding a consistent way to add it to our family’s diet is a different story.
+There are numerous ways to include it in your diet (check out our blog, 5 Ways to Get Your Daily Bone Broth).
+You can use it to make soup, rice, beans, or even just drink it straight with some sea salt.
+Today, I want to share my favorite way to add nutrient-dense bone broth to my diet (and also the easiest way to get children to drink it) – hot chocolate!

 Who doesn’t love hot chocolate?
-If you were to look at your local grocery store, you would find tons of hot chocolate mixes and packets full of sugar, food dyes, and plenty of other ingredients you would rather avoid.
-But, rather than drinking something that has potentially negative effects on your health, wouldn’t you love to be serving your family an even more delicious treat that is loaded with nutrition?
-This bone broth hot chocolate recipe delivers big time on flavor and on nutrition.
+If you were to look at your local grocery store, you would find tons of hot chocolate mixes and packets full of sugar, food dyes, and plenty of other food toxins you would rather avoid.
+But, rather than drinking something that may negatively impact your health, wouldn’t you rather serve your family an even more delicious treat loaded with nutrition?
+This bone broth hot chocolate recipe delivers big-time flavor and nutrition.